nmrtm/globox/README.md

 # GloBox A/B Test Analysis

 ## 🧪 The Project
-Analyze the results of an A/B test for a website banner for GloBox, a fictional company, and provide a data-backed recommendation to stakeholders about whether to launch the new banner experience.
+Analyze the results of an A/B test for a website banner for GloBox, a fictional company, and provide a data-backed recommendation to stakeholders on whether to launch the new banner experience.

 ---